September 4, 2023

 4. Analyzing your Competitors

 Time to get a little more technical.
-If you want to rank your site quickly (and you do if you want to control your costs), you need to understand what’s working for the biggest influencers in the niche.
-This is going to require some tools, but if you’re an SEO, you’re likely already using them.
+If you want to rank and rent your site quickly (and you do if you want to control your costs), you need to understand what’s working for the biggest influencers in the same niche.
+This is going to require competitive intelligence tools, but if you’re an SEO, you’re likely already using them.

 Use Ahrefs to Understand the Competitors in Your Niche